samiemostafavi/wireless-pr3d/measurements/campaign2/measure-EP5G.md

 We create predictors with the following conditions:
 - Load parameters
-- Channel quality (CQI, RSRQ, RSRP)
+- Channel quality (CSQ, RSRQ, RSRP)

 We test whether the prediction is accurate:
 - Uplink and downlink at the same time?